s-diniro/ioti-shields/worker-insights/README.md

   constructor() {
     // Here you can define your shield parameters with default values and options.
     // These default values are used if you don't specify a default value in your
-    // shield-code document. heartRateThreshold parameter is a required parameter
+    // shield-code document.
+The heartRateThreshold parameter is a required parameter
     // and it has a default value 110.
-If a shield developer doesn't provide a
+If you do not provide a default value for
-    // default value here and mark this parameter as required and this parameter
+    // this parameter and mark it as required, and this parameter does not have value
-    // doesn't have value in the shield-code document, then this shield cannot be
+    // in the shield-code document, then this shield cannot be loaded into job-engine,
-    // loaded into job-engine because of missing required parameter value.
+    // because of a missing required parameter value.
     args.shieldParametersDefinition = {
       minHazardInterval: {
         default: 60,